-- requirements into account when preparing and undertaking procurement activities in line with its policies and procedures. - 45.
+- 45. The council has an obligation to act in accordance with the Public Sector Equality Duty (PSED).
+It will ensure that best practice is followed in taking equality requirements into account when preparing and undertaking procurement activities in line with its policies and procedures. - 46.
 The council is aware of the important role that it plays in ensuring that Equality, Diversity and Inclusion are delivered through all parts of its policies and contracts, including procurement.
-Processes to ensure that the outcome of reports such as Southwark Stands Together will be incorporated into guidance for procurement. - 46.
+Processes to ensure that the outcome of reports such as Southwark Stands Together will be incorporated into guidance for procurement. - 47.
 The council will explore how, through use of equalities and other data to be captured, it can best enable Black, Asian and Minority Ethnic and smaller local organisations to participate in procurement opportunities.